Toshiba Aurex System 10: Still Playing After All Those Years

 Sometimes you visit a place, and one bad experience would be enough to ruin your entire perception of its people.
 On the other side of the coin, the friendliness of the people in a particular place could be so overwhelming that you wish that you had stayed much longer.

 Palawan is one of those places that could be categorized as the latter.
-Its people will afford you just the right amount of personal space so that you can simply introspect in your life’s journey and enjoy what the entire island has to offer.
+Its people will afford you just the right amount of personal space so that you can introspect on your life’s journey and enjoy what the entire island has to offer.

-After the trio arrived, an almost brand-new white van picked us up at about 10:50 AM.
+After the trio arrived, a nearly brand-new white van picked us up at approximately 10:50 AM.
 From PEO Road, it made a left turn towards Rizal Avenue, then turned right into an open gate after a brief moment.
-After that very long trip to El Nido and back, we’re all surprised by that rather brief interlude of a ride to the airport.
+After that very long trip to El Nido and back, we’re all surprised by that relatively brief interlude of a ride to the airport.

-At 10:53 AM, we quietly unloaded our bags from the van and headed for the check-in counter of Air Asia for the flight back to Manila.
+At 10:53 AM, we quietly unloaded our bags from the van and headed to the Air Asia check-in counter for the flight back to Manila.

 During our short trip to Siem Reap to marvel at the spectacular temples in the Angkor complex – Angkor Wat is just the centerpiece of this massive Khmer kingdom – we learned not only about the ancient past but also how young Cambodians look to the future.
 Thanks to our young ‘tuk-tuk‘ driver, Lam Lot, and the universality of the English language.